maschmann/devbox-ansible/README.md

     devbox-ansible/ansible/roles/user/files/authorized_keys

-and your name and email address to basic git config
+and your name and email address to group_vars:

-    devbox-ansible/ansible/roles/user/files/.gitconfig
+    user_home_base: /home
+    user: wwwdev

 That should do it :-)